-The annual St. Patrick's Day Parade takes place in Five Points on March 11, 2017.
+The annual St. Patrick's Day Parade takes place in Five Points in March.
 Don't miss it!

 After Class, an instrumental trio featuring hammered dulcimer, violin and classical guitar, offers a modern interpretation of tunes which originated in Ireland, Scotland and Wales.
 Many were written by blind Irish harpist, Turlough O'Carolan.
 Tunes include Si Beag Si Mor, Planxty George Brabazon and Lord Inchiquin, as well as sets of Civil War, Celtic and other melodies which made their way from Wales and Ireland to Appalachia.

 Alabama Pipes and drums is proud to be part of the continuing growth of the pipe band and solo piping and drumming scene in Alabama.
 From the first historically recorded piper in the state of Alabama, General Nathan Bryan Winfield an immigrant from South Carolina to Demopolis Alabama in 1834, the MacIntosh and MacGillivray immigrants into Alabama's eastern Creek Indian country, and forward through history into modern times, piping has played a small, often obscure but still vital role in the ongoing Scottish and Scots-Irish culture in the State.
 We are proud to boast over 100 years of collective piping experience from within our own band and are keen to present the very best in piping and drumming the state has to offer.